 Presented by R.J.
-Steven, Partner and Chair of Labor, Employment & Employee Benefits Practice Group at Baird Holm LLP
+Stevenson, Partner and Chair of Labor, Employment & Employee Benefits Practice Group at Baird Holm LLP

 This presentation will cover the latest employment law developments regarding COVID-19.
 It will also explore the long-lasting impact the pandemic has had on how workplace regulations are developed, interpreted and enforced.

 Detail bulletin points 1.
 Latest COVID-19 developments 2.
 How the pandemic has affected how workplace regulations are developed, interpreted and enforced 3.
 Other legal issues brought about by the pandemic that employers need to understand

 Takeaways: A better understanding of legal compliance obligations and how the pandemic will affect the workplace of the future.

 Bio: R.J.
 (Randy) Stevenson Chairs Baird Holm’s Labor, Employment and Employee Benefits Law Group.
 During his practice, he has represented private and public sector employers in all aspects of labor relations and employment law, with a particular emphasis on counseling and compliance regarding workplace discrimination/harassment, occupational safety and health, wage and hour, ADA, FMLA, and union-management issues.

 Randy is one of a handful lawyers in the Midwest who have been elected a Fellow in The College of Labor and Employment Lawyers, the premier peer-selected organization of labor and employment lawyers in North America.